10 Easy Cognitive Development Activities for Kids

 The first three years of a child’s life are critical for learning and cognitive development.
 Many parents ask how they can help their child’s brain develop.
-The best way is to actively engage your child through everyday activities like playing, reading and being there when they feel stressed.
+The best way is to actively engage your child every day in Cognitive development activities like playing, reading, and being there when they feel stressed.

 2. Identify Noises

-Have your child identify noises that they hear throughout the day (i.e. a bird singing, a car horn, running water or the dishwasher).
+Have your child identify noises they hear throughout the day (i.e., a bird singing, a car horn, running water, or the dishwasher).
 They will begin to understand how sounds relate to objects in their everyday environment.